 Detection of cytokeratin 18 in human colon carcinoma tissue by IHC using immunofluorescence.
 The sections were incubated with a biotinylated anti–cytokeratin 18 antibody and then detected using an Invitrogen streptavidin–DyLight 633 conjugate (red fluorescence).
 Invitrogen Hoechst stain was used to counterstain the cell nuclei (blue fluorescence).

 Fluorescent molecules, also called fluorophores or simply fluors, respond directly and distinctly to light and produce a detectable signal.
 Unlike enzymes or biotin, fluorescent labels do not require additional reagents for detection.
 This feature makes fluorophores extremely versatile and the new standard in detecting protein location and activation, identifying protein complex formation and conformational changes, and monitoring biological processes in vivo.

-The vast selection of fluorophores today provides greater flexibility, variation and performance for research applications than ever before.
+The current vast selection of fluorophores provides greater flexibility, variation and performance for research applications than ever before.
 Fluorophores can be divided into three general groups, and each group of probes has distinct characteristics.
 These groups are as follows:

 Both in vitro and in vivo methods of protein and nucleic acid labeling have been developed to accommodate the need for all types of biomolecular probes.

 Chemical methods of protein labeling involve the covalent attachment of the label to amino acids using a label conjugated to chemical groups that react with specific amino acids.
 These reactive groups, described in detail in the Crosslinker section of the Pierce Protein Methods library, react with specific moieties on distinct amino acids, although a few are also available that nonspecifically react with any amino acid at C-H and N-H bonds.
 These reactive groups are also used to label nucleic acids.